nioo-knaw/epiGBS2/README.md

 - Make a barcode file: The barcode file is tab-delimited and contains at least the following columns: Flowcell, Lane, Barcode_R1, Barcode_R2, Sample, ENZ_R1, ENZ_R2, Wobble_R1, Wobble_R2.
 All other fields are optional.
 Make sure that the sample name does not only contain numbers but also letters.
 If you prepare the barcode file in Excel, make sure that no `^M` are present after uploading the file to the Linux server.
 You can check this by opening the barcode file with `cat -A barcode.tsv` on a Linux server.
 You can remove the `^M` with `sed -e "s/^M//" filename > newfilename`.
 To enter ^M, type CTRL-V, then CTRL-M. That is, hold down the CTRL key then press V and M in succession.
 If this is not working, and you have PC you can remove the `^M` with `dos2unix barcodes.tsv`.
 You can check the removal with `cat -A barcode.tsv`.

 The Flowcellname can be found in the fastq headers of the read file, e.g. `@ST-E00317:403:H53KHCCXY:5:1101:5660:1309 1:N:0:NCAATCAC` translates to `@ST-E00317:403:FLOWCELL:LANE-NUMBER:1101:5660:1309 1:N:0:NCAATCAC`.
 ENZ_R1/2 expects the names of the restriction enzymes and Wobble_R1/2 is the length of the unique molecular identifier ("Wobble") sequence (usually 3).
+It is important that the enzyme names are spelled correctly, so the end of the enzyme names are capital i (I) and not an l (lowercase L) or an 1 (number).
 ```
 # barcodes.tsv
 Flowcell        Lane    Barcode_R1      Barcode_R2      Sample  history Country PlateName       Row     Column  ENZ_R1  ENZ_R2  Wobble_R1       Wobble_R2       Species